 Peer-reviewed articles and chapters

 “Your Body Is Our Black Box: Narrating Nations in Second-Person Fiction by Edna O’Brien and Jennifer Egan.”
-Frontiers of Narrative Studies, special issue on Narrative Theory and Experimental Fiction, ed.
-Brian Richardson (forthcoming, 2018).
+Frontiers of Narrative Studies 5.1 (2018): 42-65, special issue on Narrative Theory and Experimental Fiction, ed.
+Brian Richardson.

 “Terms of Art in Law and Herbals.”
 Shakespeare’s Language in Digital Media: Old Words, New Tools.
-Edited by Jennifer Roberts-Smith & Janelle Jenstad.
-New York: Routledge (forthcoming 2018).
+Edited by Jennifer Roberts-Smith, Mark Kaethler & Janelle Jenstad 47-65.
+New York: Routledge, 2018.

 “‘Education of an Amphibian’: Anachrony, Neoteny and Bildung in Aldous Huxley’s Eyeless in Gaza.”
 Twentieth Century Literature 62.4 (2016): 403-28.